Process for buying a Ridgeback puppy FAQ

 First, you subscribe to our mailing list (bottom of this page).
-And we recommend you follow us on Facebook.
+And we recommend you follow us on Facebook, where we’ll make regular updates on the current litter.

-We send out a message to our mailing list advising the pregnancy is confirmed (typically four weeks before the puppies are due to be whelped), and another message when the litter is actually whelped.
-We’ll make a page on our site for this littler, and add images and videos regularly.
+We send out a message to our mailing list advising the pregnancy is confirmed (typically three to four weeks before the puppies are due to be whelped), and another message when the litter is actually whelped.
+We’ll make a page on our site for this litter, and add images and videos regularly (select “Current Litter” from the “Puppies” menu above).

-We tend to get many more people wanting to buy puppies than we have puppies, so we have to make some difficult decisions.
-We maintain a “wait-list” in case there are potential buyers who drop out at the last minute (if you’re on the wait-list we’ll let you know, and we’ll let you know when all puppies are sold).
+We get many more people wanting to buy puppies than we have puppies, so we have to make some difficult decisions.

 Puppies can be collected at 8 weeks of age (never earlier).
-Remaining payment can be made by bank transfer a few days before collection, or in cash on the day (however, payment must be received in full, before the puppy can be collected).
+Remaining payment can be made by bank transfer a few days before collection.

 When you collect your new puppy, we’ll answer your questions and provide more info.